Akinolaaa/trans-fat/README.md

 ### Streaming

 Presigned URLs for the playlist and segment files in the bucket for the hls player (to ensure secure temporary access).

+## Frontend Strategy (React + Tailwind)

+You built two main components:

+### VideoUploader

+- Handles video selection and validation
+- Rejects files larger than 5GB.
+- Implements chunked upload with progress tracking.
+- Supports pause, resume and cancel:
+- Persists state with backend via updateStatus API.
+- Resumes from the last uploaded part if possible.

+Shows file name, progress, and status.

+### UploadList

+- Displays uploads fetched from the backend (paginated and sorted by creation date descending).
+- Provides buttons to pause, resume, or cancel existing uploads.
+- Reactively updates when a new upload is initiated or status changes
+- Play button that shows a video player poppup and streams the video for already transcoded videos

+## Scaling to One Million Concurrent Downloads

+### Autoscale Services as Needed

+- API autoscaling behind a load balancer to handle requests.
+- Worker autoscaling based on queue length & CPU/memory to handle transcoding and manifest/thumbnail generation
+- Storage autoscaling (use cloud S3 or a highly-available MinIO cluster).

+## Current Bugs/Backlog

+- Manifest and thumbnail generation
+- Video player implementation
+- Cron job to delete abandoned uploads

 ## To Run